IngeborgArdoe/training/foundation/exercise-09.md

 ####4.
 Create document-tab in the Company-form

 Expand the tab sheet in the Company-form with a new tab for listing documents.
 Add a Grid, and define which columns to show and what sorting to use.
-Place a Command pointing to the task that you just made on the Documents-tab, along with an Event to trigger it on the grid itself.
+Place a Command pointing to the action that you just made on the Documents-tab, along with an Event to trigger it on the grid itself.
 Add also commands and events for Delete and Invoke a File (open document by double-clicking).

 Insert a "file viewer" on the right side of the grid for showing files (take a look at tab "Mail" for inspiration).

 *Tip: For the event to trigger when files are pasted into the grid, choose Menu Item = Past Special.
-Note that you can - under the command's data filter parameter - filter out General File types Mail Message and Calendar Item from the input to the task, as you don't want to store these file types as Documents (but rather as Mail or Activity):*
+Note that you can - under the command's data filter parameter - filter out General File types Mail Message and Calendar Item from the input to the action, as you don't want to store these file types as Documents (but rather as Mail or Activity):*
 ![oppg8fig2.JPG](media/oppg8fig2.JPG)

 ####5.
-OPTIONAL: Create a task "Copy Document to Clipboard as File"
+OPTIONAL: Create an action "Copy Document to Clipboard as File"

-This task will be the equivalent to "Copy Mail to Clipboard as Mail Message".
+This action will be the equivalent to "Copy Mail to Clipboard as Mail Message".
 Publish it.

-*Guidance: The task should take Documents as input and should create General Files.
+*Guidance: The action should take Documents as input and should create General Files.
 Make it available through an Event with Menu item = Copy.*

 ####6.
 OPTIONAL: Add Delete and Paste/Copy to the Ribbon.